DMacMakes/dmdocs/content/en/torrens/ise102/week1/index.md

 <a class="btn btn-lg btn-primary mr-3 mb-4" href="../resources">ISE102 Resources</a>

-<a class="btn btn-lg btn-primary mr-3 mb-4" href="../resources/#basic-console-program-template">Console Program Template</a>

-## Join the Discord server
+## Discord server

-Join the Torrens class discord server if you haven't already.
-Follow the instructions there to receive roles for each subject so you don't miss news/updates.
+Let's jump on Discord Join the Torrens class discord server if you haven't already.
+I'll be making announcements there but we'll be using the subject channels to post our work during class, ask questions when we get stuck, etc. *(PS - don't show your code in the channel, just screenshots)*

-<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://discord.gg/a87M8dr" target="_blank">Torrens Class Discord Server<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

-## Hello!
+### Quick intros

-Introduce yourself on the discussion forums.
+Introduce yourself in our #class-ise102 channel.

+1. Name
+2. Degree you're doing here
+3. Uni, school or job you went to before taking this course
+4. Favourite game ever and favourite current game.
+Include platform you played it on (Switch, XBone, PS5, PC, phone etc)
+5. Have you ever programmed or scripted before?
+Python, javascript, scratch, maybe even html?
+Was it for yourself or at work?
+Did you get far?
+6. Have you ever opened up your computer and changed/added parts?
+Have you ever built your own pc from parts?

 ## Programming is just recipes